powsybl/powsybl-open-loadflow/docs/sensitivity/parameters.md

 # Configuration

-To use PowSyBl OpenLoadFlow for all sensitivity analyses, you have to configure the `sensitivity-analysis` module in your configuration file:
+To use PowSyBl Open Load Flow for all sensitivity analyses, you have to configure the `sensitivity-analysis` module in your configuration file:
 ```yaml
 sensitivity-analysis:
   default-impl-name: OpenLoadFlow